After Christmas, click here to find how

 #8 Pine Patch Rd., Horseshoe Bend, Idaho 83629.
 Phone: 208-793-2237.
 Email:

 "Just spoke with the owners this morning in they said that they

-will not have trees until the year 2020 or 2021".
+will not have trees until the year 2021 or 2022 - their website will be down until then".
 Directions: The Pine Patch is

 located about 1.5 miles North of Horseshoe Bend, Idaho on the